-In the post, I always share my assessment if it’s a “good” one or not 😉 AND offer a list of the best fares I see.
+In the post, we always share our assessment if it’s a “good” one or not 😉 AND offer a list of the best fares we see.

 2. Know What IS or ISN’T a Good Price to Destinations

 So that you too know what is a good cash or points price for any given route, keep an eye on the flights and destinations that you are interested in — either the ones you fly regularly or a trip you’d like to take coming up.